Ulmus wallichiana: Etymology

 The tree is named for the Danish botanist Nathaniel Wallich.

 Subspecies and varieties

 There are two subspecies, wallichiana and xanthoderma, and a variety tomentosa identified by Melville & Heybroek, distinguished largely by variations in pubescence of the leaves and young stems.

 Notable trees

 An old Ulmus wallichiana (bole girth 24 ft) stands in the Graveyard of Trari Baba near the town of Shamlai, Pakistan.
 A finely-grown old specimen (2012) in the Kullu Valley in Himachal Pradesh is listed as one of the landmark trees of India.

+In Europe, a mature specimen of clone P39 of U. wallichiana, an important breeding parent in the Wageningen research program for resistant elms, stands in the Beemster Arboretum, Purmerend, the Netherlands.